What is NIH Login?

 - Applications are no longer required to authenticate and provision users locally.

-- Users are authenticated using standards-based assertions/tokens (SAML, OAUTH, WS-Federation, REST and SOAP etc).
+- Users are authenticated using standards-based assertions/tokens (SAML, OAUTH).

 - NIH Login will perform the necessary authentication procedures to verify the credentials of the user.